Hardik29/olake_demo/readme.md

 ## OLake PostgreSQL to Google Cloud Storage via Lakekeeper
-This guide demonstrates syncing data from a PostgreSQL source (filess.io or any managed PG) to Google Cloud Storage in Iceberg format using OLake and Lakekeeper, then querying with Spark on Dataproc.
+This guide demonstrates syncing data from a PostgreSQL source (filess.io or any managed database) to Google Cloud Storage in Iceberg format using OLake and Lakekeeper, then querying with Spark on Dataproc.

 ---